adelbordbari/dwt_compression_watermarking/README.md

 __RUNME_dwt_DEwatermarking.m__ uses the result from watermarking and extracts the watermark. only shows, does not save. though can be saved from matlab gui

+---
+`.pdf` file includes all the explanations and some test cases, future works (don't hesitate to fork!) and references. this is the final project for _FUM 01-1 A-DIP_ course.